duarte-cruz/adk_workshop/readme.md

 ### a.
 Install Python

 Make sure you have **Python 3.9 or higher** installed and working in your terminal.
-*Suggestion: To better manage your environments, we recommend using a tool like [Conda](https://docs.conda.io/en/latest/miniconda.html) or [UV](https://github.com/astral-sh/uv).*
+*Suggestion: To better manage your environments, we strongly recommend using [UV](https://github.com/astral-sh/uv) from Astral.
+The following instructions will assume you are using it.*

 ### b.
 Get API Keys (The Most Important Step)